arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

   ![cdnsync](assets/cdnsync.png)

   Notice that values for `applicationId` and `clientToken` are displayed in the generated code snippet.
 You will need these to set up RUM in your application.

-  Adding RUM to Storedog like this propagates every app user’s session performance information up to Datadog and helps you retain and analyze not only the app’s Core Web Vital scores, but also every aspect of performance timing that is relevant to both UX and business concerns.

 6. On the right, click the **IDE** tab.